maxhbr/LDBcollector/md/CPOL-1.02.md

                                 "name": "Modify the obtained source code."
                             }
                         ],
                         "_str": "Description: You are not required to make any changes to the software when you apply bug fixes, minor corrections or modifications obtained from the public domain or the author.
 You must treat related documentation, white papers and articles distributed by the Publisher in the same way as software.
 Source code refers to the source code and configuration files used to create the executable.
 The term \"executable\" refers to any executable, binary file or configuration or data file included in the Software.
 The author refers to the person or entity providing the software under this license.
 The author refers to the person or entity that provides the software under this license.
-The author is the provider of the website, magazine, CD-ROM, DVD or other media related to the software.\nActions:\n- Modify the obtained source code.\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free author's copyright license is granted in accordance with this license.\n\n  OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable license to use the author's patents is granted in accordance with this license.\n\n  OBLIGATION: Include the original copyright notices, patents, trademarks, and attribution notices and related disclaimers contained in the software\n\n\n\n", "conditions": {
+The author is the provider of the website, magazine, CD-ROM, DVD or other media related to the software.\nActions:\n- Modify the obtained source code.\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free author's copyright license is granted in accordance with this license.\n  OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable license to use the author's patents is granted in accordance with this license.\n  OBLIGATION: Include the original copyright notices, patents, trademarks, and attribution notices and related disclaimers contained in the software\n\n\n", "conditions": {
                             "AND": [
                                 {